Straw and Straw Bales MN

 Straw bales have a wide range of uses.
 From fall-friendly decoration to easy perimeter markers, the expertly packed straw bales provided for use by Wagner Greenhouses are a practical and useful addition to anyone’s home or farm.

 While we’re happy to provide straw bales in Minnesota for any use you might have in mind, we’re particular fans of the rise of straw bale gardening.
 This is a modern and practical answer to popular container gardening.
 Straw bale gardens can create incredibly productive plant growth.
 This is due to their ability to both contain and fertilize plants at the same time.
 Straw bale gardening is great for people who a.) are intimidated by traditional gardening, b.) have poor soil quality on their land, and c.) has trouble with the bending over and other labor involved with traditional gardening.

 If you’ve never heard of straw bale gardens before, don’t worry, we’ve detailed the process for creating your own below.
 If you have any other questions about this interesting way of developing a home garden, never hesitate to contact us.
-You can do so online or visit one of our retail locations to talk to one of our on-site experts about how to start your own.
+You can do so online or visit one of our garden centers to talk to one of our on-site experts about how to start your own.

 How do I make my own straw bale garden?

 - Get your straw.
 This is the easiest part because Wagner Greenhouses has all the straw you’ll need in order to make your very own straw bale garden.
-All you have to do is visit one of our local retail centers to get your start.
+All you have to do is visit one of our local garden centers to get your start.